 The person or organization responsible for maintenance of the concern, whether by direct or delegated action.
 Custodianship confers authorization to modify a concern.
 It may be assumed by the author or assigned by delegation, rule, or any other mechanism.
 These mechanisms are a matter of institutional policy.

 ConcernConstituent

 A relationship associating a Concern with an event (diagnosis, risk, observation) – including the event that is the focus of the concern (typically but not necessarily a diagnosis)

 ConcernMonitor

 A person or device that reads the concern periodically

-EventRelationship

-The manner in which one event is relevant to another within or without a HealthConcern.

-One condition may be suspected of causing another, or an observation may provide evidence for a finding.

-This relationship may also obtain events that define (name) HealthConcern.
-As example, a diabetes concern may be related to a risk of retinal detachment.
-Different clinicians may desire different views; such as an ophthalmologist needing to view the retinal detachment concern without having to sort through other diabetes-related conditions.

-Attributes